-The Chair shall convene the hearing with opening remarks which generally; identify the applicant/permit holder, the nature of the application, and the property location; outline the hearing procedures; and advise on requirements of the Canada Evidence Act.
-Please reference Appendix C or Appendix D for the Opening Remarks model.
+The Chairman shall convene the hearing with opening remarks which generally; identify the applicant, the nature of the application, and the property location; outline the hearing procedures; and advise on requirements of the Canada Evidence Act.
+Please reference Appendix C for the Opening Remarks model.